eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/XSECs in East Area.md

 * Ruben wants to install a scintillator in IRRAD during MD 26th of october
 	* Cannot be exposed to protons
+	* This would **not be compatible** with the scope connected to XSEC as we will be using protons
+* Minimize extra-parallel MD not to reduce intensity delivered to T8.

 ## Miguel

 * Will install the scope in the rack on Tuesday morning
 * Only need passive dosimeter because it's not directly next to the beam lines

+# Plan for Tuesday 25th of October

+1) Miguel to install scope on the XSEC23 in F61
+2) Send Fast protons and ions to East Dump
+* MD8823
+*